-The college will monitor the conditions of service of part-time employees and their progression to ensure that they are being offered appropriate access to benefits and training and promotion opportunities.
-We will also ensure requests to alter working hours are dealt with appropriately.
+Monitoring: The school will monitor the conditions of service of pert-time employees and their progression to ensure that they are being offered appropriate access to benefits and training and promotion opportunities.
+We will also ensure requests to alter working hours are dealt with appropriately under the School's Flexible Working Policy.